Minnesota DNR Boat Registration Cost, Renewal & Transfer (2026)

 Fee Range $70 - $280

-Title Required No
+Title Required Yes

 Safety Education Required

 Key Takeaway: Minnesota requires registration for motorized watercraft regardless of length, and non-motorized watercraft over 10 feet in length, must be licensed by the dnr.
 Registration fees range from $70 to $280 and are valid for 3 calendar years.
-No boat title is required.
+A boat title is required.
 Boater education is mandatory.
 Online registration is available.

 Which Boats Need Registration in Minnesota?